Qantas' discount airline using Avalon Airport near

 credit cards:

-are the most common method of paying for goods
+are the most common method of paying for goods & services

-such as passport before they accept credit cards.
+passport before they accept credit cards.

-don't put them in your back pocket, even if it is zipped,
+don't put them in your back pocket, even if it is zipped, and

-and not in a hand bag, otherwise you risk theft.
+not in a hand bag, otherwise you risk theft.

-make sure you have enough money in your accounts and
+make sure you have enough money in your accounts and remember

-remember your ATM/EFTPOS PIN to access them.
+your ATM/EFTPOS PIN to access them.

-you may not be able to withdraw from Savings account
+you may not be able to withdraw from Savings account (called

-may need to use a HandyCard or FlexiCard for this.
+use a HandyCard or FlexiCard for this.

 consider getting a Visa debit card that uses a PIN for